Breaking into product management? You’re in the right place.

 As we’ll cover in the next section, a great product manager isn’t just defined by previous experiences.
 Rather, it’s just as much about honing the necessary skills and competencies required to succeed, once on the job.
 Examples include great communication skills, unwavering empathy for the end user, and stellar organizational abilities.
 Those skills can come out of any field.

-How To Get Into Product Management: 4 Things to Start Doing Now
+Breaking Into Product Management: 4 Things to Start Doing Now

 Whether you’re planning to break into product management, or just freshening up your product manager resume, we have some pro tips.
 Here are four things to start doing now in order to set yourself up for landing a great product manager job.